We cover everything you need to know about probate, including what probate is and how to avoid it.

 Smaller estates usually take less time and may be resolved within weeks or months.
-Small estates may not even require probate or will only require a simplified version of the process.
+Small estates may not even go through probate or might only require a state's simplified probate procedure.
 State probate laws define what a “small estate” is based upon whether the assets are below a specified value.
 If the estate’s value is more than the stated value, probate may be necessary.

 For larger estates, the higher amount of assets to distribute and terms to satisfy can cause the process to drag on for years.
 Any claims or contests that are filed in probate court can also extend the process.

-Other factors that influence how long the probate process could take include:
+Other factors that influence how long the probate proceedings could take include:

-Multiple factors impact how expensive the probate process may be for you.
+Multiple factors impact how much probate costs.
 The sum of all fees throughout the process is generally between 4% and 7% of the estate’s total value.
 A state’s probate laws dictate these fees, including by setting maximum limits.

 The costs involved in the probate process include: